4levity/homeglue/README.md

 Discover and connect to Belkin WeMo Insight plug power meters and retrieve data from them.
 Also identifies other UPnP devices on the LAN, in order to monitor whether they are on or off.
+Integrates with IFTTT, and possibly other free cloud services in the future.

 See future development plans below.
 Issues and pull requests are welcome via GitHub.